the-fellowship-co/facade/docs/getting_started/faq.md

 Byld is a tool to design, develop and deploy backends in an incredibly fast way.

+### How is Byld different from?

+Byld isn't just a framework, though – we eliminate a lot of boilerplate code that application backends tend to require like transport, routing, pub/sub and infrastructure setup.
+Byld simplifies building backends by making you only write code that matters and let's you instantly deploy your backends without any additional setups.

 ### How long does it take to learn Byld ?

 It generally takes an engineer around ten minutes to understand the concepts of Byld., and 30 mins to develop and deploy your first backend.
 [Quick Start](../bylding_backends/todo_app)